Border patrol agent jobs in Iowa City, IA - 143 jobs

 Consulting and assessments

 American Heritage Protective Services, Inc. has a continuity of leadership that has a vast amount of experience in the public and private sector at the highest levels.
 We offer a full range of ancillary services, including Security Consulting & Assessments, Confidential Investigations, Undercover & Business Crime Investigations, Strike & Workforce Reduction Planning, and Expert Witness Testimony.
-American Heritage Protective Services, Inc. is fully licensed in Illinois, Indiana, and Wisconsin.
+American Heritage Protective Services, Inc. is fully licensed in Illinois, Indiana, Michigan, and Wisconsin.
 As a recognized leader in the security industry, we have the ability to provide a wide range of services tailored to your needs (with disciplined adherence to core values of service, responsiveness, and local presence.”

 Our respect and care for our employees underpin our differentiated approach.
 We believe in the diversity of our workforce and in the dignity of the individual.
 We are committed to the respect and safety of our employees and, at the same time, place the highest value on our relationships with clients.